Should I Try Doggy Daycare?

 Not Good For Dogs

 Spending all day in a highly aroused state isn’t good for our dogs.
-Dogs will not naturally play nonstop for 8 hours a day - this isn’t a natural canine behavior.
+Dogs will not naturally play nonstop for 8 hours a day - this isn’t natural canine behavior.
 Dogs actually need a lot of rest, and spending all day ramped up and wild can and does cause a lot of behavior problems.
 And that’s assuming your dog actually enjoys the play.
 Let’s think of the dogs who don’t - who spend all day afraid and on edge.
 Anyone who has studied street dogs will tell you that those dogs do not spend all day playing, just like dogs who live together don’t spend all day playing.
 They will play briefly and then have periods of passive interaction, walking around together, sniffing the yard together, and then will have long periods of rest.
 If dogs are playing together, uninterrupted, for hours and hours a day, I can almost guarantee there is a behavior problem or two in that mix.

 Can Cause Behavior Problems